 The MRC has always had a strong commitment to equality.
 It recognises that an organisation’s success and competitiveness depends on its ability to embrace diversity and draw on the skills, understanding and experience of its people.

-Currently 71 scientists and support staff make up the MRC Biostatistics Unit, with about 58 directly carrying out research, in four research themes.
-We have a strong PhD presence; and by October 2014, 19 of our researchers will be postdoctoral students – see PhD Programme at BSU for postgraduate opportunities.
+Currently 90 scientists and support staff make up the MRC Biostatistics Unit, with approximately 75 directly carrying out research, across four research themes.

-The BSU attracts some of the best people from around the world – at all stages of their careers.
-Today’s BSU scientific staff is made of a diverse community: half of PhD students, almost 30% of postdocs and five out of the ten programme leaders originate from outside the UK.
+The BSU attracts some of the best scientists from around the world – at all stages of their careers.
+The Unit is made of a diverse community, with many of our staff and students originating from outside of the UK.

 - Ethel Newbold: first female to be awarded RSS Guy medal in silver;